brunch/brunch.github.io/app/assets/_docs/using-plugins.md

 ## Tips

 Don't include plugins for languages or technologies your app does not use.
-They may unnecessarily slowdown the build process.
+They may unnecessarily slow down the build process.